The 7th trap - preventing risks in the mountains

 Time to read 8 min

-Besides, have you never found yourself in a valley with the feeling of joy and intense happiness that the success of a race or a flight gives you?
-As you savor your victory, it is possible to observe this heat dissipate little by little until it leaves a form of void that calls to be filled by a new project.
-It is at this precise point that the seventh trap of the unconscious develops.
-Before committing, couldn't we undertake a short introspection?
-For example, we could ask ourselves: “Will what I decide to do make me happier? ” or “ What process led me to make this choice? “ or even “Have I placed my cursor correctly between my margin of safety and my enjoyment?”
+Moreover, have you ever found yourself in the valley with the feeling of intense joy and happiness that the success of a course or flight gives you?
+While savoring your victory, it is possible to observe this warmth gradually dissipate until leaving a kind of emptiness that calls to be filled by a new project.
+It is at this precise point that the seventh unconscious trap develops.
+Before committing, couldn’t we undertake a brief introspection?
+For example, one could ask: “Will what I decide to do make me happier?” or “What process led me to make this choice?” or even “Have I properly placed my cursor between my safety margin and my pleasure-taking?”

 Sources

-1) National Ski and Mountaineering School: report on mountain sports accidents from 2009 to 2018, 2018
+1) National School of Skiing and Mountaineering: report on mountain sports accidents from 2009 to 2018, 2018

-2) Prefect of Haute-Savoie: mountain sports accidents in 2022, October 26, 2023
+2) Prefect of Haute-Savoie: mountain sports accidentology in 2022, October 26, 2023

 3) France3 Auvergne-Rhônes-Alpes, A study to analyze mountain sports accidents, supported by the Petzl foundation, December 18, 2014

-4) National School of Skiing and Mountaineering: Teaching risk management in the training of high mountain guides, Mallon A. and Knoertzer JS
+4) National School of Skiing and Mountaineering: Teaching risk management in the training of high mountain guides, Mallon A. and Knoertzer J.S.

 Eliott Nicot mountaineering mountain